ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 * Maintain a similar set of lists with 'test' certificates
 * Maintain a set of test certificates - at least one for each country.

+## Key Usage Policy Identifiers
+The document signing certificate MAY contain Extended key usage extension fields; these being:

+* OID 1.3.6.1.4.1.0.1847.2021.1.1 valid for test
+* OID 1.3.6.1.4.1.0.1847.2021.1.2 valid for vaccinations
+* OID 1.3.6.1.4.1.0.1847.2021.1.3 valid for recovery

+The DSC may contain an extended key usage extension with one or more key usage policy identifiers that constrain the types of HCERTs this certificate is allowed to verify.
+If present the verifiers SHALL verify the key usage against the stored HCERT.
+In absence of any key usage extension, this certificate can be used to validate any type of HCERT.
+Other documents MAY define relevant extended key usage policy identifiers used with validation of HCERTs.

 _________________